dry-python/returns/docs/pages/interfaces.rst

   >>> assert maybe_str.apply(maybe_func) == Some(7)

-As you see, ``apply`` takes a container with a function inside and applies it to the currect value inside the container.
+As you see, ``apply`` takes a container with a function inside and applies it to the current value inside the container.

 This way we really execute ``Maybe.from_value(len('example'))``.